digint/btrbk/README.md

   * `/backup/home.YYYYMMDD.btrfs.xz.gpg.info`: sidecar file containing
     metadata used by btrbk.

-I you are using raw _incremental_ backups, please make sure you understand the implications (see [btrbk.conf(5)], TARGET TYPES).
+If you are using raw _incremental_ backups, please make sure you understand the implications (see [btrbk.conf(5)], TARGET TYPES).